gawill1234/synonyms/README.md

    word = b, synonyms = a, c, d
    word = c, synonyms = b, a, d
    word = d, synonyms = b, c, a

+   You can create a one way synonym.
+It will only do this: a => b, c, d (word and synonyms) the entry created is only: word = a, synonyms = b, c, d
 ```

 Things to do: